 - Release Date

 There’s a sequence in Matinee where John Goodman’s B-movie showman Lawrence Woolsey describes to a boy the magic of the movie theater experience and the effect of a great horror yarn: “People who go like this at the scary parts,” he says, covering his eyes.
 “They’re not getting the whole benefit.
 You gotta keep your eyes open… Okay, like a zillion years ago, a guy is living in a cave.
-He goes out one day—BAM!—he get chased by a mammoth.
+He goes out one day—BAM!—he gets chased by a mammoth.
 Now he’s scared to death, but he gets away.
 And when it’s all over with, he feels great… He goes home, back to the cave.
 The first thing he does, he does a drawing of the mammoth.
 And he thinks, ‘People are coming to see this.
 Let’s make it good.
 Let’s make the teeth real long and the eyes real mean.’
 Boom!
 The first monster movie.
 That’s probably why I still do it.
 Make the teeth as big as you want, then you kill it off, everything’s okay, the lights come up…” Woolsey sighs in safety.

 Set in a time of nuclear paranoia, director Joe Dante’s 1993 comedy Matinee is part coming-of-age romance, part 1960s nostalgia, and part reflection on the innocence of Atomic Age horror movies.
-It’s a film about simpler times, and the bustling romances of several teenagers growing up in Key West, Florida during the Cuban Missile Crisis of November, 1962.
-Here a new film is set to arrive at their local Strand Theater, a film called “Mant!” (complete with exclamation point), a nod to titles like Them!
+It’s a film about simpler times, and the bustling romances of several teenagers growing up in Key West, Florida, during the Cuban Missile Crisis of November 1962.
+Here a new film is set to arrive at their local Strand Theater, a film called “Mant!” (complete with an exclamation point), a nod to titles like Them!
 (1954) and The Fly (1958), but also gimmick-laden fare pitched by hucksters like William Castle.
 As its writer, director, producer, and promoter, Woolsey wants to slip “Mant!” under Hollywood’s nose to test out his latest cinematic trickery.
 A con man turned film peddler, he’s also passionate about his profession and blindly devoted to the escapist wonder inside the moviehouse.
-Teeming with small-town sensibilities and repressions, Matinee holds a contagious longing and affection for the simplicity of moviegoing thrills and the discovery of adolescence, and reminds us what made us fall in love with the movies.
+Teeming with small-town sensibilities and repressions, Matinee holds a contagious longing and affection for the simplicity of moviegoing thrills and the discovery of adolescence and reminds us of what made us fall in love with the movies.